 At DIS, high-quality academics and cultural engagement opportunities provide the cornerstone for a successful study abroad experience for your student.
 You can expect:

-- Integrated learning – course-integrated study tours, field studies, practicums, and more – connecting classroom theory with real-life, hands-on application with faculty that teach what they do
+- Integrated learning – course-integrated study tours, field studies, practicums, and more – connecting classroom theory with real-life, hands-on application with faculty who teach what they do

-- Easy to access online resources whether your student in studying abroad at DIS Copenhagen or DIS Stockholm, including detailed health & safety advice, procedures, and contact information
+- Access to online resources including detailed health & safety advice, procedures, and contact information

-- DIS prides itself on transparent, comprehensive charges with no hidden costs!
-As a non-profit organization, it is DIS policy to keep the price to a minimum, while incorporating several extra benefits into the cost such as study tours, textbooks, commuting fees, and more
+- No hidden costs and a transparent breakdown of DIS tuition and fees.
+As a non-profit organization, it is DIS policy to keep the price to a minimum while incorporating several extra benefits into the cost such as study tours, textbooks, commuting fees, and more

-- Freedom of course selection – with over 300 academically challenging courses to chose from between our Copenhagen and Stockholm locations, as well as semester and summer options, your student should be able to mix and match courses to meet their requirements and passions
+- Freedom of course selection – with over 300 academically challenging courses to chose from between our Copenhagen and Stockholm semester and summer options, your student should be able to mix and match courses to meet their requirements and passions

-- A variety of housing options allow your student to find his or her best fit socially and culturally
+- A variety of housing options to encourage your student to find the best fit socially and culturally

-- Plenty of ways to meet the locals – from DIS-arranged activities to information on local sports groups, clubs, and religious networks that will allow your student to successfully strike out on their own and engage with the local culture!
+- Plenty of ways to meet the locals – from DIS-arranged activities to information on local sports groups, clubs, and religious networks, DIS encourages your student to successfully strike out on their own and engage with the local culture!

-- Easy credit transfer – DIS works in partnership with approximately 200 institutions, of which 80% are ‘most’ or ‘more selective’ institutions.
-DIS will advise your student based on their home school needs academically when they are registering for courses in order to ensure an easy credit transfer home at the end of the semester or summer
+- Easy credit transfer – DIS works in partnership with approximately 200 institutions, of which 80% are ‘most-’ or ‘more-selective’ institutions.
+DIS will advise your student based on their home school academic needs when they are registering for courses in order to ensure an easy credit transfer home at the end of the term